William-Moreno/reading-notes/Code_301/class-14a.md

 | ~~1004~~ | ~~John Hunt~~ | ~~New York~~ | ~~212-555-1212~~ | ~~Dell~~ | ~~HP~~ | ~~Apple~~ |
 | 1005 | Martin Hap | Chicago | 312-555-1212 | Boeing | - | - |

+### Searching and Sorting

+The final issue with this table is that it makes queries to find data such as specific customers more difficule by requiring a longer or more convoluted query.
+If all of the customer data were in one column of the table it would make such a query simpler.
+This table would also make sorting by customer challenging, requiring three separate `UNION` queries to complete.

+These issues can be mitigated by separating the information an putting it into multiple tables, each serving a more singular purpose.

+### Definition

+There are 3 progressive forms of database normaliztion, each successive form building upon the previous form:

+- **First Normal Form** - Information is stored in a realtion table.
+Each column contains an atomis value and there are no repeating groups of columns

+- **Second Normal Form** - All of the tables depend on its primary key

+- **Third Normal Form** - None of the table's columns are transitively dependent on the primary key.

 [Back to Main](../README.md)